Your Private GP and Sexual Health Clinic in Canary Wharf

 A urine culture should be sent to exclude a urine infection and sometimes a PSA (prostate) blood test is done to see if levels are elevated.
 It is also sometimes necessary to perform a digital rectal examination to feel the size and shape of the prostate and to see if it is tender.

 Prostatitis is classified as non-bacterial (inflammatory), acute and chronic.
-It is best to treat as soon as possible to try keeping it from becoming chronic.
+It is best to treat it as soon as possible to try to keep it from becoming chronic.
 However, even with the correct and speedy treatment this is still a risk.

 In most patients no bacterial infection can be found, but guidelines advise to treat the condition with an antibiotic.
 We usually have to treat for 4-6 weeks, as the prostate gland is difficult to penetrate with antibiotics.
 I also suggest taking an anti-inflammatory to try reduce the swelling and thereby the symptoms.
 Keeping well hydrated and ejaculating frequently will also help.